shefcode/dada2_drake_workflow/README.md

 The code in this repository is for a workflow for analyzing microbial community data using the `DADA2` and `phloseq` R package.
 We have built a workflow with the `drake` R package, which enables the creation of reproducible workflows for automating analyses.

-We were inspired by other projects such as `ampliseq` for automating QIIME2 runs, but in this case we are looking into providing an analysis tool that can be run entirely within R.
+We were inspired by other projects such as `ampliseq` for automating QIIME2 runs, but in this case, we are looking into providing an analysis tool that can be run entirely within R.

 ## Dependencies